Decolonial Studies and Political Philosophy

 Please note that there due to a large number of applications, you will initially be referred to a waiting list when registering for this course.

-Register: send an email to Eloe Kingma at email@example.com before March 15 2020.
+Register: send an email to firstname.lastname@example.org before March 15 2021.
 Please be sure to specify your master program and university.
-There is a waiting list for this course.

 In the humanities, globalization has until quite recently been studied from two rather distinct perspectives: either from a postcolonial or decolonial cultural-historical perspective, or from a normative, political theoretical perspective, often rooted in the liberal and human rights traditions.
 Over the last years, it has been increasingly recognized by scholars from both the cultural and political-theoretical fields that integrating these perspectives would be helpful to enhance the humanities’ critical and practical potential in today’s world.
 Criticism of the legacies of eurocentrism and colonialism in liberalism and the human rights traditions is then combined with cutting edge political philosophical work concentrating on questions of imperialism, freedom and global justice, f.e., increasingly, on resource and environmental justice.

 This course looks at the intersection of decolonial studies and normative political philosophy, and tries to address them from a relatively integrated perspective.
 We bring together both fields in a systematic way by testing normative theories of global justice and human rights in political philosophy against the works of liberalism’s critics from a decolonial or critical theoretical perspective.